Kriskras99/ferris_dancing/jdmod/README.md

 Every game, dlc, and song you want to import should be in seperate directories.

 ## FAQ
+### When I try to open it, nothing happens!
+This is a CLI application and only works in the terminal.

 ### Just Dance X is not listed!
 Is it supported?
 **No**, currently only games using the UbiArt engine are supported.
 Any game not listed here uses a different game engine.